 As with any life skill — time management, cooking, walking — those necessary to maintain an organized life can be learned.
 You may need to practice these skills, the same way you practice a musical instrument, but you can eventually work to a level of mastery.

 I haven’t always been organized.
-If you’ve read my biography on the About page, you’ve noticed that I used to be the type of person who held onto every object I deemed sentimental.
+If you’ve read my book, you’ll know that I used to be the type of person who held onto every object I deemed sentimental.
 I eventually realized that holding onto so much stuff came with a lot of stress, worry, and financial expense, and that I wanted a different way of life.
 So, I learned organization skills, practiced them, and implemented them throughout my life.
 You can learn them, too.

 If you’ve convinced yourself that you are destined to a life of disorganization, try changing that attitude!
 Put in the time, effort, and practice necessary to become the more organized person you desire.
 No need to go overboard, just find the best level of organization for you that allows you to live the remarkable life you desire.